Part 1: Couch to crag

 Check the weather

+Climbing outdoors means you’re going to be exposed to whatever the weather throws at you.
 Your topo should tell you what direction the crag faces, when it gets the sun, whether it suffers seepage and how sheltered it is.
 This will help you to determine the best spot for the weather.
 Here are some things to bear in mind:

 - How has the weather been the past few days?
 It may not be raining now, but recent rain or melting ice on higher ground may mean that water is seeping down the rock at certain crags.
 Some rock – such as soft sandstone – is easily eroded after wet weather.